threlte/threlte/README.md

 ### Conventions

-Threlte components follow the principles of three.js whereever possible and useful in terms of available properties and their respective naming.
+Threlte components follow the principles of three.js whereever possible and useful in terms of available properties and events and their respective naming.

-#### Additions <!-- omit in toc -->
+Most component properties are `undefined` by default.
+Therefore, new three.js objects are instantiated without any optional default values.
+This way, three.js will provide the defaults and threltes reactivity will *not* kick in, allowing you to take complete control over objects.

-On top of that, threlte adds some functionality to make objects truly reactive.
+On top of that, threlte adds some functionality to make objects even more reactive.

 ##### lookAt <!-- omit in toc -->